Homemade Cat Food with Chicken (Safe Recipe for Sensitive Cats)

 Looking for a recipe for homemade cat food?
 Try my Chicken and Pea Delight - vet-guided, quick to make, and gentle on sensitive tummies.
 I’ll cover balanced basics (protein, fats, taurine), easy swaps, and storage tips.
 Fresh ingredients your cat will actually eat - Tito approved.

-To make homemade cat food with chicken and peas, cook 200g chicken and 100g peas, then chop or pulse to a soft texture.
-Stir in 1 tsp (5 ml) salmon oil.
-Cool to room temperature and serve as an occasional meal (not a complete diet).
-Store leftovers in an airtight container in the fridge for up to 3 days. – This is an occasional fresh meal, not a complete diet.
+Yes, you can safely make homemade cat food with chicken for sensitive cats.
+Cook 200g chicken and 100g peas, blend to a soft texture, and add 1 tsp salmon oil.
+Serve as an occasional meal only (not nutritionally complete on its own).
+Store in the fridge up to 3 days.

 Quick Summary: